DAY 1 JERUSALEM

 DAY 10 TEL AVIV/JAFFA

-You will make your way through the colourful and bustling Carmel Market, full of additional tasty treats!
+You will make your way through the colorful and bustling Carmel Market, full of additional tasty treats!
 The very great variety of foods reflects the fact that Israel is an immigrant society with citizens who have come here from the four corners of the earth (please note the market is closed Friday afternoons and Saturdays).
 Continuing into more central Tel Aviv you will visit Rothschild Boulevard and Independence Hall (from the outside) where David Ben Gurion famously declared the independence of the modern State of Israel.
 You will note the various architectural styles of the buildings from eclectic to Bauhaus and hear stories about the waves of immigration who designed and created these remarkable buildings.
 The Bauhaus buildings are internationally significant and Tel Aviv’s UNESCO World Heritage status is thanks to them.

 DAY 11 TEL AVIV

 Private transfer to airport Today is your final day in Israel.
 Check out of your hotel and enjoy your remaining time in this extraordinary country before your flight home.
-You will be transferred from your hotel in Tel Aviv to Ben Gurion Airport in good time for your flight in a comfortable air conditioned vehicle.
+You will be transferred from your hotel in Tel Aviv to Ben Gurion Airport in good time for your flight in a comfortable air-conditioned vehicle.
 Shalom.

 Stay longer – This itinerary can be extended with extra nights in the Desert and a visit to Petra.